Baltoli/skeletons/documents/notes.md

 implement static analyses because they seem conceptually simple or innocent, but if time is not a concern, then you might as well dynamically analyse them (for the reasons discussed above).

+Might actually need a more general approach.
+Let's try relaxing static loop discovery constraints one by one until we start to find things in GSL that we can apply the analysis to reasonably.

+Coding style problem that might be good to write up - I have been implicitly going by C99 style where variables are initialised inline with the for loop.
+This does not always hold in legacy code, and we should be sensitive to this.

+Now need to work out what the best way will actually be when "passing back" the loops that need to be annotated.
+Options are:
+* Just do the reordering there and then
+  * Advantages:
+    * Simpler code, as we already have references to the `ForStmt` etc. Can just do in-place copying of code blocks with mutated arguments.
+  * Disadvantages:
+    * Tool becomes more strongly coupled.
+Thinking about it, this might actually be OK.

+Now that I look at it, doing the modifications in place will probably be the better option (rather than marking with something for future reference).

+Clang tools don't seem to have a convenient interface for copying a file rather than doing destructive edits.
+Let's run with that as the interface, and use a script to drive the copying of files (to keep the Clang tool code as simple as possible).
+Will need to have a way of using CL flags to specify the loop reordering strategy to be run on loops found.

+The script will then be able to copy the source file several times, then run the rewriter on each one individually.